dracula/.github/profile/README.md

 <hr/>

-The Dracula Theme was created to **minimize context-switching**, helping you with **optimal focus and readability** for code syntax highlighting and, more recently, UI components.
+The Dracula Theme was created to **minimise context-switching**, helping you with **optimal focus and readability** for code syntax highlighting and, more recently, UI components.

 🪴 Join us on this quest to create the best cross-platform theme there.

-> This organization tracks the development of all themes, features, and code samples created and active for maintainers/developers.
+> This organisation tracks the development of all themes, features, and code samples created and active for maintainers/developers.

 #### Useful links